 - Many beginners have the goal of playing popular songs they like - that's great and we will absolutely work on reaching your goals.
 But along the way we will also work on your fundamental knowledge of the guitar and music in general.
-Just like any other instrumental lessons (violin lessons, piano lessons etc.) this will include some scales, reading, basic theory, etc.
+Just like any other instrumental lessons (violin lessons, piano lessons, etc.) this will include reading music notation (not tablature), scales, basic theory, etc.

 + Do you offer a "trial lesson"?

 Yes, the first lessons is free.
 Decide if it's for you without spending anything.

 + What are the days/hours I can take lessons? / How often do I take lessons?

 I hold lessons 3 days per week over a 10 hour day, but the schedule changes a couple times per year based on my other musical obligations and projects.

 Currently the schedule is Sundays 11AM-9PM, Tuesdays 12-10PM and Wednesdays 12-10PM.

 Most students take lessons every week and every week is recommended.
 But occasionally a student might want to take lessons every other week, twice per week or only every few weeks- Two important policies in regard to this are below: